CivilEngineerUK/virtual_work_course/chapters/chapter1.md

 ---
 title: 'Chapter 1: Principle of Virtual Work'
 description:
-  'This chapter will teach you about many cool things and introduce you to the most important concepts of the course.'
+  'This chapter will teach you about Virtual Work and guide you through
+     the course format.'
 prev: null
 next: /chapter2
 type: chapter